Qiskit-Extensions/mthree/docs/index.rst

 manner using a preconditioned iterative linear solution method, e.g. the Generalized minimal residual (GMRES) or biconjugate gradient stabilized (BiCGSTAB) methods.

+M3 is suitable for problems ameanable to using quasi-probabilities such as those formulated in terms of expectation values, or sampling problems where, for example, one is interested in the bit-string with the highest probability.
+Quasi-probabilities can be projected onto the nearest probability distribution if true probabilities are desired, but this makes error analysis more difficult.
+M3 works for mid-circuit measurements as well, provided that one is interested in ensemble averages, as opposed to correcting single-shot measurements; it cannot mitigate single-shot measurements used for conditional-gate logic.

 .. toctree::
     :maxdepth: 1